miohtama/opsec/source/incidences/index.rst

+.. _ashley-madison:

 Ashley Madison
 ==============================================================

+*Date: 2015-07-01*

-Ashley Madison, a service billed as enabling extramarital affairs, comprehensibly compromised.
+Ashley Madison, a service billed as enabling extramarital affairs, got comprehensibly compromised.
 A Canadian, Avid Life Media, was running a dating site for married people.

 "In July 2015, a group calling itself "The Impact Team" stole the user data of Ashley Madison, a commercial website billed as enabling extramarital affairs.
 The group copied personal information about the site's user base, and threatened to release users' names and personally identifying information if Ashley Madison was not immediately shut down.
 On 18 and 20 August, the group leaked more than 25 gigabytes of company data, including user details."
 (Wikipedia)